626 pointsby hello123432144 months ago65 comments

 Elevator, with stops at paragraphs(/some other break)

-• slightwinder6 days ago
+• slightwinder4 months ago

 A rocket, flying saucer or bird seems obvious, for something which is going up and down.
 But as an improvement, it should also handle the direction of scrolling.
 At the moment, the buddy always looks into the same direction.
 Unless it's Michael Jackson doing a moonwalk (which you could add too), it's inconsistent.

-• mandmandam6 days ago
+• inatreecrown24 months ago

 scuba-diver.